jnmclarty/WhitePaper/English/WhitePaper[EN].md

 <h4 align='center' id='abstract'>ABSTRACT</h4>

 <p class='abstract'>In this white paper, we present a novel protocol for decentralized issuance, origination, risk-assessment, and underwriting of peer-to-peer loans on blockchains supporting requisite smart contract functionality (most notably, the Ethereum blockchain).
-We leverage a tiered architecture, in which loans are issued as smart contracts adhering to a standardized interface a la ERC20, borrowers and lenders are matched via decentralized origination software, and fraud, default, sybil attack, and compliance risk are mitigated via a distributed network of centralized risk-assessment attesters.
+We leverage a tiered architecture, in which loans are issued as smart contracts adhering to a standardized interface a la ERC20, borrowers and lenders are matched via decentralized origination software, and fraud, default, sybil attack, and compliance risk are mitigated via a distributed marketplace of centralized risk-assessment attesters.
 The protocol is designed to support a robust ecosystem of competing software clients, risk-assessment mechanisms, and last-mile providers to bring loan products of flexible ticket-size and type to any credit-worthy individual in the world in a seamless, digital manner.</p>

 <h4 align='center' id='introduction'>INTRODUCTION</h4>